timmc/johnny/HACK.md

 ### Building

-johnny is managed with the aven build tool.
+johnny is managed with the Maven build tool.

 - Build: `mvn clean compile` (not usually necessary, but if you encounter surprising behavior during tests, you may want to do this clean rebuild)
 - Test: `mvn test`
 - Package: `mvn package`

+You'll likely need to run the build using JDK 1.8 rather than newer, module-system JDKs, e.g.

+`JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/ mvn package`

 ### Process